Get-Your/Get-Your/README.md

 - Database names
   - `platform_dev` is the database name on the DEV server instance
   - `platform_stage` and `platform_prod` are separate databases on the PROD server instance
+  - The 'analytics' counterpart (used by Django for logging) is its own database in each environment
 - Database users (\<env\> is the database instance for each user ('dev', 'stage', or 'prod'))
   - developer_\<env\>_user: Privileged database user, used locally for Django development
   - django_\<env\>_user: Base database user, used by Django with the minimum necessary database privileges